Join the First-Ever

 Click the REGISTER NOW FOR FREE button on this page to claim your Free Live Pass, giving you live access to all summit sessions.
 If you can’t attend live or want ongoing access to recordings, you'll be prompted to upgrade to an All Access Pass after registering for your Free Live Pass.

-Yes, all expert interviews are recorded.
+Yes, all 50+ interviews are recorded.
 However, with your Free Live Pass, you can only watch them live online during the summit streaming days.
 If you know you won’t be able to watch the sessions live and want access to the recordings later, you can upgrade to an All Access Pass.
-This gives you unlimited 1-year access to all the recordings, plus other exclusive perks such as 3 live panels, audio downloads & transcripts, resource library, networking sessions, community platform, and exclusive partner perks.
+This gives you unlimited 1-year access to all the recordings, plus other exclusive perks such as multiple live panels, audio downloads & transcripts, resource library, networking sessions, community platform, and exclusive partner perks.
 Professional All Access Pass also includes access to a hands-on group workshop and early access to our new training: Lived Experience in MDMA Therapy for PTSD .

 The All Access Pass gives you exclusive perks, allowing you to access the content on your own time, listen on the go, and access live panels where you can ask questions and connect with the experts.
-When you upgrade to an All Access Pass, you'll get: unlimited on-demand access, 3 live panel discussions, audio downloads, transcripts & summaries, implementation guide, curated resource library, networking sessions, community platform access, and exclusive partner perks!
+When you upgrade to an All Access Pass, you'll get: unlimited on-demand access, multiple live panel discussions, audio downloads, transcripts & summaries, implementation guide, curated resource library, networking sessions, community platform access, and exclusive partner perks!
 Professional All Access Pass also includes access to a hands-on group workshop and early access to our new training: Lived Experience in MDMA Therapy for PTSD .

 If you’ve checked all your inbox folders (including spam, junk, and promotions) and still don’t see the email, please reach out to us.
 We’re happy to help! >>> contact@psychedeliclivedexperiences.com